Silverfeelin/Starbound-ItemInterfaces/README.md

 # Item Interfaces
-A modders template for custom interfaces opened by activating active items.
+A mod that allows modders to create custom interfaces that are opened by activating an active item.

 By using the fossil brush script, the items and interfaces are vanilla-multiplayer compatible.
-Feel free to fork this for your own interfaces, or simply download the source code and work from there!

 ## Table of Contents
 - [Features](#features)